 During a recent glue-up, I slipped and ended up with a hammerhead-shaped ding in a workpiece from a glue-up gone wrong.
 I’ve seen a number of recommended rubber and dead-blow mallets, but I remembered one we had at College of the Redwoods (now the Krenov School) – the Lixie Dead Blow Mallet.
 This messy glue-up was what I needed to finally get around to ordering one.

 What I like most about the Lixie mallets is the various types of replaceable heads.
-The standard mallet ships with black (hard) and green (medium) heads, but I ordered the orange-red (soft) head as well (for an additional $10.95).
+The standard mallet ships with black (hard) and green (medium) heads, but I ordered the orange-red (soft) head as well.
 The orange head can be swung with serious force without leaving a trace of the blow (even in pine) – no more wooden block to miss when swinging the mallet.
 All of the heads are very durable, as well.

 The grooved hickory handle is novel and the grooves help with the grip, but I felt I still needed to rough up the slick finish a bit with some coarse sandpaper to get a really solid grip on it.